ngmysamuel/backtester/readme.md

     - switches variables to use when the trading interval changes.
 The slippage model only supports daily data now e.g. 252 trading periods in a year.
 The trading interval would be the variable in config.yaml
     - Intraday data support
 - Polish the entry point of application, cli.py
-- slippage modelling test cases
+- Test cases for multi factor slippage modelling
+- Add explanation for how create own implementation of various items e.g. position sizer, slippage model, etc

 ### Notes